Q: What is the Solutions Journalism Summit?

 - 98% said the Summit allowed them to meet peers who they otherwise would not have had the chance to meet; &

 - 83% better understand solutions journalism and the work that SJN does.

 Q: Okay, so I’m convinced it will be intellectually stimulating.
 But will I have fun?

-A: I know this is audacious to say, but yes, indubitably.
-Not only are people generous and collaborative, but we (SJN) also incorporate things like a storytelling night, appropriate stretching time, and highly professional dance parties into the mix.
+A: It’s almost impossible not to.
+Not only are people generous and collaborative, but we (SJN) also incorporate things like a storytelling night, appropriate stretching time, and dance parties into the mix.
 And not to oversell it, but past attendees have ranked the catering as “the best conference food ever.”